Financial Aid FAQ's

 All students who have had a recent change in family finances or who may have some other information they wish to share with our office for review are encouraged to complete a Financial Aid Petition.
 Petitions can take up to 14 business days to review and are not a guarantee of additional funding.

 After you review your award letter, log into Workday and accept or reject your awards.
-If you accept the loans offered, please be sure to visit www.studentloans.gov for Entrance Counseling and required applications.
-Also, be sure to complete a billing worksheet so you are aware of your charges and when they are due.
+If you accept the loans offered, please be sure to visit StudentAid.gov to complete your Master Promissory Note (MPN) and Entrance Counseling session.

 Financial aid is awarded under the assumption that you are enrolled full time according to your program.
 If you elect to enroll in less than full time units, you may not be eligible for your financial aid.
 Be sure to inquire with the Financial Aid Office and Academic Advising if you are planning on enrolling in less than full time units.

-8.)
-Can you explain the difference between subsidized, unsubsidized, and PLUS loans?
+9.)
+Can you explain the difference between Subsidized, Unsubsidized, and PLUS loans?
 Do I have to accept the full amount of the loans offered?

 Work Study awards are not a guarantee of funds.
 The award amount is an average of what students earn through work across the college collectively.
-Work Study cannot be applied against tuition on the billing worksheet, however after you earn the funds you can use them toward your payment plan.
+Work Study cannot be applied directly against tuition, however after you earn the funds you can use them toward your payment plan.
 After enrollment begins at CCA, you will be granted access to our internal online job board in the Workday (Link: workday.cca.edu) environment where you can search for and apply for open work study positions.

-IRS Tax transcript information and the IRS data retrieval process can be found at the Studentaid.ed.gov (https://studentaid.ed.gov/sa/fafsa/filling-out#irs-drt) website
+IRS Tax transcript information and the IRS data retrieval process can be found on the studentaid.gov website.

 Changing of dependency status may increase the amount of student loans you can borrow, but it eliminates your parent plus loan eligibility.
 Dependency status is determined by age or other status as defined by the federal government.
 Moving out of your primary home or attending college without the support of parents does not qualify you as an independent student alone.
 Please contact our office if you have additional questions.

-If you are seeking additional private educational loan funding, please visit www.elmselect.com to research credit based loan options for students and in some cases parents to assist their students.
+If you are seeking additional private educational loan funding, please visit ElmSelect to research credit based loan options for students and in some cases parents to assist their students.

 Loan repayment begins 6 months after you graduate or drop below ½ time enrollment.
 Your enrollment is reported to your servicers automatically, and they will reach out to you directly once you are nearing your first repayment date.